 What is the easy way to upgrade Windows 10 from Home to Pro?
 How to upgrade Windows 10 Home to Pro for free?
-On this following, we will show you the best way to help you upgrade Windows 10 Home to Pro edition.
+In the following, we will show you the best way to help you upgrade Windows 10 Home to Pro edition.

 Windows 10 is the latest operating system offered by Microsoft to power up devices such as computers, tablets, smartphones, and other Internet of Things (IoT) devices.
 It comes in two versions: The Windows 10 Home and Windows 10 Pro.

-Windows 10 Home is a basic variant with key features on its look and operation: a polished Start Menu; a more comprehensive version of Cortana (formerly exclusive to Windows phone); Virtual Desktop and Task View for a more organized desktop viewing; Battery Saver for better power efficiency; and TPM microchip support for more security.
+Windows 10 Home is a basic variant with key features in its look and operation: a polished Start Menu; a more comprehensive version of Cortana (formerly exclusive to Windows phones); Virtual Desktop and Task View for a more organized desktop viewing; Battery Saver for better power efficiency; and TPM microchip support for more security.

 If you got your copy of Microsoft Windows 10 Pro elsewhere for a cut off the original price ($99.99), you may just get a License Key (also Product Key) to activate the software.

 Step 1.
 Make sure that your computer is up to date.

 Step 2.
 On your desktop, select Start (Window logo) then select Settings (cogwheel icon).
 Alternatively, you can click the Windows button + I on your keyboard.

 Step 3.
 Choose Update & Security and select Activation on the left-hand side menu.